Historical Fiction

 "Who have they named?"
 Annabelle asked, though part of her didn't want to know.

 The name hit Annabelle like a physical blow.
-Rebecca Engle was seventy-one years old, a respected member of the church, a woman who had birthed half the children in Salem Village and nursed the sick without thought of payment.
-If Rebecca Engle could be accused, then no one was safe.
+Rebecca Nurse was seventy-one years old, a respected member of the church, a woman who had brought half the children in Salem Village into the world and tended the sick without thought of payment.
+If she could be accused, then no one was safe.

 "That's insane," Elizabeth said flatly.
-"Rebecca Engle is a saint.
+"Rebecca Nurse is a saint.
 Everyone knows it."

-"Everyone knows Sarah Jeffry wasn't a witch either," Jane replied quietly.
+"Everyone knows Sarah Good wasn't a witch either," Jane replied quietly.
 "And yet she sits in chains in Boston, awaiting trial."

 Annabelle stood abruptly, pacing to the window.
 Outside, the world looked peaceful, unchanged.
-The dogs were playing in the snow.
+The yard lay quiet and still.
 The chickens had settled.
 The sun continued its climb into a clear winter sky.
-But something fundamental had shifted, some invisible boundary had been crossed, and Annabelle could feel it in her very bones.
+But the ground beneath their feet had shifted, some invisible boundary had been crossed, and Annabelle could feel it in her very bones.

 "It's madness," Annabelle said, her voice harder than she intended.
 "The whole village has gone mad."